Equim-chan/server-postflop/README.md

 **Server Postflop** is a free, open-source GTO solver for Texas hold'em poker.

 This is a fork of [Desktop Postflop](https://github.com/b-inary/desktop-postflop), adapted to run as an HTTP server application.
 This allows users to host the solver remotely and access it from lower-spec devices.
-Currently, This is a very basic implementation.
-It has no authorization and no session management, operating with a single global session.
+Currently, this is a very primitive implementation.
+It has no authentication and no session management, operating with a single global state.

 ## Related repositories
 - Solver engine: https://github.com/b-inary/postflop-solver